Enhance your ECommerce Marketplace

 - Internal links.
 Building out your internal links helps users navigate between pages and enable them to find more answers about your products or services.

 - Blog strategy.
-Your Shopify site may benefit from regular, consistent blog posts to enhance its SEO strategy and build authority.
-Be sure to follow all of the on-page SEO recommendations listed on this Shopify SEO checklist to optimize your blog posts.
+Your Shopify site may benefit from regular, consistent blog posts to enhance its SEO strategy and build branding.
+Be sure to follow all the on-page SEO recommendations listed on this Shopify SEO checklist to optimize your blog posts.
 Don’t forget to attribute any appropriate tags for your blog posts as well.

 - HTTPS.
 An eCommerce site without HTTPS may be considered “unsafe” by Google and other search engines.
 Secure your site with data encryption to ensure you do not miss out on any sales.